redhat-openstack/ansible-nfv/roles/configuration/switches_config/README.md

 # Switches config

 ## Description
-The switches config play performs the following tasks:
+The switches config role performs the following tasks:
 - VLAN configuration access/trunk on the switch port.
 - MTU configuration on the switch port.
 - LACP configuration on interface and members attach.